magento/devdocs/guides/v2.3/magento-functional-testing-framework/troubleshooting.md

 #### Reason

-Chrome v62 is in the process of being rolled out and it causes an error with ChromeDriver v2.32+.
+Chrome v62 is in the process of being rolled out, and it causes an error with ChromeDriver v2.32+.

 #### Solution